 - We may collect additional information you provide to us, including your organization’s prior vendors for services similar to ours.

-- In connection with purchasing Services relating to ACA Employer Reporting or EEO-1 Reporting, we may collect employee personal information including name, social security number, date of birth, address, phone number, email, wage and hour information.
-The provisions governing the privacy of such information are set forth in separate written agreement governing the provision of those services.
+- In connection with purchasing Services relating to ACA Employer Reporting or EEO-1 Reporting or state level reporting, we may collect employee personal information including name, social security number, date of birth, address, phone number, email, wage and/or hour information.
+Additional provisions governing the privacy of such information are set forth in separate written agreement governing the provision of those services.

-- In connection with the use of our Humanefits services, we may collect employee personal information including name, social security number, date of birth, address, phone number, email, driver’s license, wage and hour and other personal information.
-The provisions governing the privacy of such information are set forth in separate written agreement governing the provision of those services.
+- In connection with the use of our TaxAdvantage or other Tax Credit services, we may collect employee personal information including name, social security number, date of birth, address, phone number, email, driver’s license, wage and hour and other personal information in order to perform those services.
+Additional provisions governing the privacy of such information are set forth in separate written agreement governing the provision of those services.

 - In connection with your submission of a job application with us, we may collect your name, phone number, Linked-In address, email address, and resume.

 All of the foregoing information that we may collect are referred to as “Your Information.”
 Our Services may change over time and we may introduce new features that may collect new or different types of information

 Unless prohibited by law, regulation, and to the extent applicable under a separate written agreement, we may use Your Information for the following purposes: